CIS Tax Returns & Refunds in London - Online & Regular

 If you decide not to register with the CIS, the contractor must deduct and retain 30% of the amount of your invoices for your work (but not the amounts invoiced for direct expenses such as materials or rental of tools, etc.).
 So you will only get paid 70%.

 According to the CIS, the contractors must check whether workers are “registered” with HMRC.
-To do this, the borrower will need his unique taxpayer reference (UTR) and his national insurance number.
+To do this, the contractor will need his unique taxpayer reference (UTR) and his national insurance number.
+This is the first step in your CIS Tax Returns.

 As explained above, if you are a subcontractor, the payments you receive under the CIS may be subject to tax deductions: 20% for registered subcontractors; 30% for subcontractors not registered in the system.
 If you are a registered subcontractor and approved for gross salary status, no deduction should be made under the CIS.
 Deductions by the contractor will be paid to HMRC as advances on your invoice for personal income tax and national insurance contributions (NIC) for the applicable tax year.